The Newlywed Game: Broadcast history

 A syndicated version of the show began airing in 1977, with the same rules and set as the ABC original, albeit with more double entendres than the original.
 Mostly successful, it nonetheless was canceled in 1980, not directly because of the show itself.
 In fall 1979, creator Chuck Barris had debuted something of a spin-off show, 3's a Crowd, in which a man, his wife and his secretary would compete.
-The controversy, driven by the implications of adultery that came with such a concept, ruined Barris's reputation and not only ended 3's a Crowd, but all three of Barris's other shows that were airing at the time: The Newlywed Game, The Dating Game and The Gong Show.
+The controversy, driven by the implications of adultery that came with such a concept, ended 3's a Crowd before the season was out.
+The fallout extended to The Newlywed Game as well.
+Two major sponsors, Ford and Procter & Gamble, cut ties with the show.
+It was also nearly evicted from the studios of KTLA in Los Angeles, its longtime production base, after owner Gene Autry objected to what they saw as its increasingly racy content.
+Ultimately, its syndicator decided to cancel the show before Autry could act.
+Barris' other two shows on the air at the time, The Dating Game and The Gong Show, left the air as well.
 This was because most local stations did not want anything to do with the controversy, fearing potential boycotts and loss of advertising that might result.
+Barris' reputation was temporarily ruined.

 A special week-long series for Valentine's Day aired on ABC in February 1984 and was the last time the show aired on a broadcast network.
 The set for the week of specials would later be used for Bob Eubanks' return to The New Newlywed Game in syndication a year later.

 Until the GSN series' premiere on October 12, 2009, all subsequent editions of The Newlywed Game were seen in syndication.
 A revival that aired from 1985 until 1989 was referred to as The New Newlywed Game for the first three and a half years of its run.
 The last and most recent syndicated Newlywed Game aired new episodes from 1996 until 1999, continued in reruns for an additional season, and was sold to stations as part of an hour-long block with a revival of The Dating Game.